texas-robocamp/texas-robocamp.github.io/virtual/programming/objects.md

 ```

 {{ site.data.alerts.tip }}
-You can also declare a class's variables and functions to be <code>private</code>, which will be covered later.
+You can also declare a class's variables and functions to be `private`, which will be covered later.
 {{ site.data.alerts.end }}

 ## Constructors